 Organize Your Bag

+Organizing your devices in advance can make it easier to comply with rules on how many gadgets you can bring on a plane, helping you pass through security smoothly.
 Keep your gadgets organized in your carry-on bag.
 Using pouches or compartments to separate different devices makes it easier to unpack and repack at security checkpoints.

 Backup Your Data